 Rules for Maintaining Visa Status

 You are required to enroll and engage in a full course of study each academic term of your program.
-You are not required to be a registered student during official break periods (i.e., summer).
-One of the requirements to maintain your F-1 or J-1 student status is that you are enrolled in and attending a full course of study and making progress toward your degree/educational objective.
+You are not required to be a registered student during official break periods (i.e., summer (and winter for Institute students)).

-There are limited exceptions to the full course of study requirement.
+There are limited exceptions to the full course of study requirement that require PRIOR written authorization from ISSS.

 • Academic difficulties